Last Updated on Samuel Franklinby

-This detailed part of the Gloomhaven guide for the Tinkerer character goes in depth into some of the key decisions you have to make and the reasons certain cards are taken over others.
-It includes discussion of consideration you may need to make related to your party or specific scenarios situations.
+This detailed part of the Gloomhaven guide for the Tinkerer character goes in depth into some of the key decisions you have to make and the reasons certain cards might be taken over others.
+It includes discussion of considerations you will need to make related to your party or specific scenario situations.

 Tinkerer Cards Detailed

 The Tinkerer cards are as follows and shown in level order:

 - Energising Tonic (Starting): Double losses in Gloomhaven are always tough to fit into a deck given if you don’t have the right opportunity you end up using a default action instead.
 This means the double losses must have significant power to be considered and Energising Tonic top and bottom simply don’t offer enough to warrant consideration as we have abundance of other heal options and rarely will we need a large move action for our role.

 - Enhancement Field (Starting): A staple card that is perfectly average when compared to other Gloomhaven classes at level 1 with an attack 3 value.
 Being able to cast this at 3 range makes it a reliable attack from start to end of a scenario and the bottom provides invaluable utility to ourselves and allies when the time is right.
 The initiative of this card makes this impractical by itself though so if you intend to use the bottom always pair it with a low initiative card.